Woe to the vanquished

 Colonel Sands was appointed to the role of ‘Commandant of the concentration camps of Australasia’ including Trial Bay, Berrima and Holsworthy.
 His connection with Mosman was that he later lived in Silex Rd, Mosman.

 In early 1915 there were riots over rations and work duties that were subdued by negotiations between the camp commandant Colonel Sands and the Camp Committee.
 In order to keep the camp under control Sands ran the camp firmly.
 Troublesome internees were singled out and thrown into solitary confinement in the camp gaol.
 There were regular searches for contraband and weapons.4

 On April 18, 1916 matters came to a head.
 Inmates rebelled against the gang’s stand-over tactics.
 Colonel Sands found himself in the midst of an ugly riot.

 Ringleaders were beaten up and thrown over the compound’s main gate:

 A crowd gathered at the gate yelling in English ‘these two men of the Black Hand Society have got what they deserved and there are more to come’.
 Colonel Sands and a group of police went into the crowd who were armed with home made batons and clubs, but no attempt was made to injure the police.5

-Colonel Sands could ordered his men to fire on the crowd, but allowed the vigilante action to continue.
+Colonel Sands could have ordered his men to fire on the crowd, but allowed the vigilante action to continue:

 Shortly after there was a ‘rush of Germans all over the compound’ who were looking for the other four main members of the Back Hand gang.6

-The incensed crowd found the 4 other men and gave them the same treatment.
+The incensed crowd found the four other men and gave them the same treatment.
 Camp guards took the lynched thugs to the camp hospital.
-Later 14 other Black Hand members were arrested and thrown into the camp gaol.
-2 died in the melee.
+Later fourteen other Black Hand members were arrested and thrown into the camp jail.
+Two died in the melee:

 and after that the Camp quietened down to the usual routine.7